 - Contraindications: Infection, high risk of haemorrhage ie. Coagulopathy, haemodynamic instability.

 Medical management involves the use of vaginal misoprostol (prostaglandin analogue) to stimulate cervical ripening and myometrial contractions.
-It is usually preceded by mifepristone 24-48 hours prior to administration.

 - Advantages: Can be at home if patient desires, with 24/7 access to gynaecology services, avoid anaesthetic and surgical risk.